fablabbcn/fablabbcn-legacy-web/_posts/news-post/2018-11-01-fab-academy-2019---make-a-change-make-your-job.md

 ### What is Fab Academy?

 The Fab Academy is a multi-disciplinary and hands-on learning experience that can be taken in any number of participating Fab Labs around the world.
 At its core, Fab Academy empowers students to learn by doing, inspires them to make stuff locally, and to become active participants in sustainable cities and communities.
-The distributed program teaches students how to make almost anything under the guidance of Neil Gershenfeld (the Father of Fab Labs) who streams live into Fab Lab classrooms across the globe from [MIT's Centre for Bits and Atoms](http://cba.mit.edu/about/index.html){: target="_blank"}&nbsp;on a weekly basis to give lectures, feedback and assessments.
+The distributed program teaches students how to make almost anything under the guidance of Neil Gershenfeld (the Father of Fab Labs) who streams live into Fab Lab classrooms across the globe from [MIT's Centre for Bits and Atoms](http://cba.mit.edu/about/index.html){: target="_blank"}&nbsp;on a weekly basis to give lectures, feedback and assessments.<br>&nbsp;

 > “Digital fabrication consists of much more than 3-d printing.
 It is an evolving suite of capabilities to turn data into things and things into data.
 Many years of research remain to complete this vision, but the revolution is already well under way.”<br>Neil Gershenfeld